microsoft/accessibility-insights-service/README.md

        npm run run-func
     ```

 -   Perform trigger operations for the corresponding azure function.
-For eg, create a message in scan-url-queue azure queue to trigger scan-url function
+For eg, create a message in scanrequest azure queue to trigger scan-url function

 ### 7. Commands to run before check in